 Employees of the City are eligible to become members of the Public Employees Retirement System (PERS).
 The City pays the employer rate for member's pension share accounts as well as picks up the 6% contribution to the Individual Account Program.
-In this budget PERS employer contribution rates from the previous budget as they are the 2019-21 biennium rates.
-The Tier1 / Tier2 rate is 24.29% and the OPSPR rate is 18.53% up from 20.07% and 14.02% respectively in the previous biennium.
+In this budget PERS employer contribution rates from the previous budget as they are the 2021-23 biennium rates.
+The Tier1 / Tier2 rate is 21.02% and the OPSPR rate is 17.52%.